-Previously, I have led research groups at Xerox (Euro) Parc and Microsoft, and was the director and founder of The Digital World Research Centre at the University of Surrey.
-I have founded and jointly led start-up companies with clients that have included Hewlett Packard, Vodafone, and Stora Enso, and continue to consult for many of the world’s most ambitious companies through Social Shaping Research (Cambridge).
-I am a Fellow of the IET and of the Royal Society of Arts.
-In 2014, the ACM elected me a Fellow of its Academy in honour of leadership in the field of Human-Computer Interaction.
-I am currently a Visiting Professor in the College of Science at the University of Swansea, Wales.
+By way of background, I have led research teams at Xerox and Microsoft, and became the UK’s first professor of socio-digital systems when I was the director of The Digital World Research Centre at the University of Surrey.
+I am currently Director of the Centre for Material Social Futures at Lancaster University.
+This entails looking at the relationship between new material forms and the social arrangements they enable.
+Key to this research is seeking a balance between material possibility and environmental impact.
+I also lead the Future Places Centre, which is looking at how digital tools can enable us to better understand the way we shape our landscapes.
+When not researching for these, I also consult through Social Shaping Research, Ltd. I am a Fellow of the IEEE and of the Royal Society of Arts, and the ACM elected me a Fellow of its Academy in honour of leadership in the field of Human-Computer Interaction.
+I am a Visiting Professor in the College of Science at the University of Swansea, Wales.

 I live in Cambridge and in Kirkby Lonsdale, North Yorks, I am married and have three children, the last of whom is still at University.
 I have published one auto-fiction book, The Scent of a Pool (Pegasus)